 In 1979 Dr. Peter Blomerly joined Ohlone as its third President/Superintendent.
 Dr. Blomerly served Ohlone as President/Superintendent for 15 years until his retirement in 1994, making him the longest serving President/Superintendent to date.
 He is remembered for his steady, dignified, and resolute leadership style.
 Dr. Blomerly led Ohlone through many important issues and navigated the college through turbulent budget years after the passage of Proposition 13 in 1978.
 The college emerged fiscally strong under his leadership.

-After a nine year tenure as President/Superintendent, Dr. Hogue retired from Ohlone and Dr. Doug Treadway became the college's fifth president.
+After a nine year tenure as President/Superintendent, Dr. Hogue retired from Ohlone and Dr. Doug Treadway became the college’s fifth president.
 Dr. Treadway had been President/Superintendent of Shasta College.
-Dr. Treadway's vision, values, and inspirational leadership consistently represented the mission of Ohlone College and the spirit of the Ohlone Indians.
-During Dr. Treadway's tenure enrollment at Ohlone increased by 10 percent.
-The Ohlone College Newark Campus was planned and constructed on Cherry Street in Newark, and Dr. Treadway led Ohlone to adopt an environmental sustainability policy that result in LEED platinum certification from the U.S. Green Building Council for the new Newark campus.
+Dr. Treadway’s vision, values, and inspirational leadership consistently represented the mission of Ohlone College and the spirit of the Ohlone Indians.
+Enrollment at Ohlone increased by 10 percent during Dr. Treadway’s tenure.
+The Ohlone College Newark Center for Health Science and Technology was planned and constructed on Cherry Street in Newark, and Dr. Treadway led Ohlone to adopt an environmental sustainability policy that resulted in LEED platinum certification from the U.S. Green Building Council for the new Newark Center.
 Dr. Treadway was a strong advocate for international education, and under his leadership several partnership development trips to China were taken which resulted in the creation of the International Educational Exchange and Training Center in Suzhou, China.
-Ohlone's International Programs and Services Office was created during this time, which significantly increased the number of international students at Ohlone.
-Dr. Treadway's most important legacy was putting learning, multicultural awareness, and environmental stewardship at the center of all decision making at Ohlone.
-Under his leadership Ohlone truly became a "World of Cultures United in Learning."
+Ohlone’s International Programs and Services Office was created during this time, which significantly increased the number of international students at Ohlone.
+Dr. Treadway’s most important legacy was putting learning, multicultural awareness, and environmental stewardship at the center of all decision making at Ohlone.
+Under his leadership Ohlone truly became a “World of Cultures United in Learning.”